webdevtonym/readme-creator/README.md

 ## Contributing

-h
+N/A

 ## Tests

- h
+ N/A

 ## Questions

- If you have any questions, please contact me at [h](mailto:h).
-You can find information about my other projects at [http://github.com/h](https://github.com/h).
+ If you have any questions, please contact me at [anthony.mills132@gmail.com](mailto:anthony.mills132@gmail.com).
+You can find information about my other projects at [http://github.com/webdevtonym](https://github.com/webdevtonym)